-Training: Husky dogs tend to fare poorly in obedience competitions because they grow bored of repetitive tasks fairly easily.
-They’re strong-willed and intelligent, and it takes patience and commitment to train a husky puppy properly.
+Training: These dogs tend to fare poorly in obedience competitions because they grow bored of repetitive tasks fairly easily.
+They're strong-willed and intelligent, and it takes patience and commitment to train a puppy properly.
 Professional guidance is recommended.

 Ideal Environment: These dogs don't like warm climates.
 They're happiest in the outdoors and are best suited to cooler environments given their thick fur.

 Feeding: Considering their energetic nature, these dogs need a high-protein, high-calorie diet.
 Don't leave these dogs unsupervised in the kitchen or anywhere else food is kept because they'll often steal it.